chef-training/chef-preflight-intermediate/README.md

 # Execution Example

-If we assume a Windows workstation, then for Chef Essentials on Unix course:
+If we assume a Windows workstation, then for Chef Intermediate course:

 The simplest method is to navigate to the downloaded scripts in Windows Explorer (launched with WINDOWS + E ), right-clicking on the appropriate script, and clicking “Run with PowerShell”.
 You will need to give administrative access for the script to complete properly.